Animal NDC 0061-4305-01 Resflor Gold

 Flunixin is a cyclo-oxygenase inhibitory NSAID, and as with others in this class, adverse effects may occur with its use.
 The most frequently reported adverse effects have been gastrointestinal signs.
 Events involving suspected renal, hematologic, neurologic, dermatologic, and hepatic effects have also been reported for other drugs in this class.

 Not for use in animals intended for breeding purposes.
-The effects of florfenicol on bovine reproductive performance, pregnancy, and lactation have not been determined.
+The effects of RESFLOR GOLD® on bovine reproductive performance, pregnancy, and lactation have not been determined.
 Toxicity studies in dogs, rats, and mice have associated the use of florfenicol with testicular degeneration and atrophy.
 NSAIDs are known to have potential effects on both parturition and the estrous cycle.
 There may be a delay in the onset of estrus if flunixin is administered during the prostaglandin phase of the estrous cycle.
-The effects of flunixin on imminent parturition have not been evaluated in a controlled study.
-NSAIDs are known to have the potential to delay parturition through a tocolytic effect.
+Studies have associated the use of flunixin in cattle with a delay in parturition and prolonged labor (which may increase the risk of stillbirth), and interference with involution and expulsion of fetal membranes (which may increase the risk for placental retention and metritis).

 RESFLOR GOLD®, when administered as directed, may induce a transient reaction at the site of injection and underlying tissues that may result in trim loss of edible tissue at slaughter.